 Sleepytime pal: myriad mattress makers offer variety of colorful, kid-friendly lines with animals and cartoons

-Several mattress manufacturers are designing products covered with clowns, dinosaurs and other designs to attract the children's bedding market.
+Several mattress and futon mattress manufacturers are designing products covered with clowns, dinosaurs and other designs to attract the children's bedding market.
 Mattress executives said that children's mattresses are becoming popular with department stores that feature youth specials and sales programs.
 Children's mattresses cost from $149 to more than $250 depending on the manufacturer.
 Companies offering children's mattresses include Springwall Mattress and King Koil Bed Quarters.

 Dr. Goodbones is no longer alone.
 Other manufacturers, including Simmons, King Koil, Eastman House (under the Thomasville label) and Springwall (on a regional basis), have also introduced kids mattresses, most within the last year.

 Covered in brightly-colored prints featuring cartoons, animal designs, jeans looks and ecology motifs, these beds and futon mattresses are being positioned to fill a void in the growing children's furniture category.